department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-1/coe-usability-1-topline-summary.md

 - 4 of 5 found the download link
 - 3 users said they would print their COE and 2 said they would also save it and email it to their lender

-### Users were able to find the “make changes” link, but it was not clear to all users that they needed to reapply to make those changes.
+### It was not clear to all users that they needed to apply to make changes.
 - 4 of 5 users found the “make changes” link
 - 3 of those 4 realized they’d linked back to the form
 - 1 of those 4 noticed the make changes messaging, but didn’t understand that they needed to apply to make the change
-- `quote from first user`
-- `quote from last user`
+- There are good quotes from the first and last (?) users that show the range of understanding here.

-### Users navigated through the form with few issues.
-Loan intent and document uploads were the two panels that slowed users down.
+### Loan intent and document uploads were the two panels that slowed users down.
  - 4 of 4 users that saw the loan intent step were made the correct selection, but all paused and had to talk through the options
  - 1 of 5 wanted additional information on the loan intent options
  - 4 of 5 participants completed the upload without prompting